 I writ it fair.
 And then I told her to sit so I could put the pen between her toes.

 “Now,” sayt I, “Make a mark with it.
 Any will do.”

 My little skoller [scholar] scratched a few.
 But she became so eager of writing Puss that she had not the patience to wait for me to dip the pen for her.
 She must attempt it herself, and splattered the ink.

 When I reproved her she struck the ink-holder a blow that knocked it from the table.

 I sayt, as I seized our paper and prepared to flee, “I’ll be blamed for that.”

 “No,” sayt she.
-“I’ll make haste to catch a mouse or rat, and leave its corpse there.
+“I’ll make haste to catch a mouse or rat, and leave its corpse here.
 All will think you knocked the ink while in hot pursuit.”

 Oh, she is suttle.
 I too am suttle, as was my lord when we were kits together.
 A quality most needful in young skollers.

-The answer is rats and mice who might have chewed the books.
-This would have been an even more expensive problem in the days before books were printed.
+The answer’s rats and mice who might have chewed the books.
+An even more expensive problem in the days before books were printed.
 Check out this delightful post on medieval cats with literary aspirations and notions of ownership.